FMMID/GithubUsers/README.md

 # GithubUsers
-The app to display giltab users
+The app to display github users